pmq20/node-packer/node/doc/api/async_hooks.md

 their own resource objects.
 Such as resource object could for example contain the SQL query being executed.

-In the case of Promises, the `resource` object will have `promise` property that refers to the Promise that is being initialized, and a `parentId` property that equals the `asyncId` of a parent Promise, if there is one, and `undefined` otherwise.
-For example, in the case of `b = a.then(handler)`, `a` is considered a parent Promise of `b`.

-*Note*: In some cases the resource object is reused for performance reasons, it is thus not safe to use it as a key in a `WeakMap` or add properties to it.
+*Note:* In some cases the resource object is reused for performance reasons, it is thus not safe to use it as a key in a `WeakMap` or add properties to it.

 ###### asynchronous context example